International-Soil-Radiocarbon-Database/ISRaD/_pages/rpackage.md

 ISRaD.getdata(directory = "~", dataset = "full", force_download = "TRUE")
 ```

-Alternatively, for those users willing to risk working with beta code, you can install the development version of ISRaD from GitHub:
+Alternatively, for those users willing to risk working with beta code, you can install the development version of ISRaD.
+There are many additional functionalities but code is more likely to break.
+Install it from GitHub:
 ```
 devtools::install_github('International-Soil-Radiocarbon-Database/ISRaD/Rpkg')
 ```